MCTVR/pyPhotoMosaic/README.md

 # pyPhotoMosaic
- pyPhotoMosaic lets you create photomosaics.
+pyPhotoMosaic lets you create photomosaics in a few steps.

+<br>Trying to optimise the efficiency of the code to reduce build time.
 ## Example:
 ### Original & Output (CV2)
 <p float="left">